aparnaa7/Counter-app/README.md

 # Counter-app
-a baic fun app to increment decrement numbers.
+a basic fun app to increment decrement numbers.